How Do You Make Mornings Easier With Kids?

 3. Set up Your House Efficiently

-These seem like details, but truly, they save minutes and hours of frustration in the long run.
-So, buy organizational supplies if you need to and be sure to have a “launch pad” area for everyday kid supplies.
+These seem like details, but they save minutes and hours of frustration in the long run.
+So, buy organizational supplies, and have a “launch pad” area for everyday kid supplies.

 4. Experiment With Wake Ups